Edinburgh-Genome-Foundry/DnaChisel/README.rst

 Example of use
 ---------------

-In this basic example we optimize a sequence with respect to the following constraints and objectives:
+In this basic example we generate a random sequence and optimize it so that

-- **Constraint 1:** The sequence should contain no restriction site for BsaI (GGTCTC).
+- It will be rid of BsaI sites
-- **Constraint 2:** The local GC content of every 50-nucleotide subsequence should be between 30% and 70%.
+- GC content will be between 30% and 70% on every 50bp window
-- **Objective 1:** The sequence's  GC content should be 40% (or as close as possible)
+- The reading frame at position 500-1300 hould be codon-optimized for .E. coli*.

-Here is the Python code to solve the problem with DnaChisel:
+Here is the code to achieve that:

 .. code:: python